redodo/shipper/README.md

 3. Put the cargo back together

-While the standard implementation of this package only delivers support for two types of contains; lossless image containers and WAVE audio file containers, it is jolly straight forward to create implementations for other types of containers.
+While the standard implementation of this package only delivers support for two types of containers; lossless image containers and WAVE audio file containers, it is jolly straight forward to create implementations for other types of containers.